Day Care Facilities and Custodial Care Facilities

 Child care is covered under Chapter 15, Health, Article IX Regulation of Child Care Facilities in the City Code.

 Residential Foster Care Inspection Requirements

-An application must be completed, submitted and the fee be paid at the Development and Business Services Center located at 1901 S. Alamo before an inspection will be scheduled.
+An application must be completed, submitted and the fee be paid at the Claude Black Community Center, located at 2805 E. Commerce, before an inspection will be scheduled.
 The inspector will contact the applicant and an appointment will be made to perform the inspection at the earliest convenient time.
 Call 210.207.8853 for additional information.